Cimagroup/Experiments-Representative-datasets/README.md

 * gudhi

-#### Experiments were run on a computer with four AMD opteron 6348 processor running at 2,8GHz using 256 GB of RAM and 1 nVidia Tesla K40 para cálculos con GPU
+#### Experiments were run on a computer with four AMD opteron 6348 processor running at 2,8GHz using 256 GB of RAM and 1 nVidia Tesla K40.

 #### Take in account that some of the cells of the notebooks might take a long time to perform.